Français

 Residents in flood-prone areas are encouraged to closely follow changing conditions and to take necessary measures.
 Residents are advised to stay away from watercourses where flows are high and where banks might be unstable.
 Parents are encouraged to explain dangers to children and provide appropriate supervision around all waterbodies.

-The Ottawa River Secretariat will be reassessing forecast conditions and providing hydrological condition updates on its website when the freshet begins or if wet weather leads to flood risks www.ottawariver.ca/forecasts.
+The Ottawa River Secretariat will be reassessing forecast conditions and providing hydrological condition updates online: www.ottawariver.ca/forecasts.

 To view current flood warnings across Ontario, visit: www.ontario.ca/law-and-safety/flood-forecasting-and-warning-program